(MSc in) Marine Technology

-The demand for efficiency and safety requires high precision in marine operations.
-Automatic control of thruster systems (dynamic positioning of vessels) is required to limit the motions of ships and/or platforms and their displacements and stresses in risers, during drilling operations, or in pipelines during laying.
-Automatic control is also needed to ensure precise lifting, installation and intervention operations.
-It is crucial for meeting the future requirements for high performance and safe operations under demanding environmental conditions.
+Automatic control can improve the efficiency and safety of various types of marine operations.
+For example, dynamic positioning of vessels is required to limit the motions of ships and/or platforms during installation of wind turbines, drilling operations, or laying of pipelines.
+Automatic control is crucial for meeting the future requirements for high performance and safe operations under demanding environmental conditions.
 This requires a close integration with hydrodynamics and structural dynamics.

 Operations - Logistics developments

 Logistics and transport are areas that are undergoing a rapid development.
 There are increasing demands for more complex integrated logistics services by the international shipping industry.
 High-speed vessels are now becoming serious competitors to aircraft under certain conditions.
 Such vessels will continue to develop in size, speed, seafaring qualities, choice of material, machinery and design.

 In order to increase the efficiency and reliability of operations at sea, special-purpose ships and equipment are needed for various types of operations (cable laying, rescue, fishing, etc.) and must be deployed to the right place at the right time.
 More accurate descriptions of waves, currencies and wind induced motions, are then required.
 To improve efficiency, automatic control can also be applied.